Northridge Family & Medical Leave Act Lawyers

 The Family Medical Leave Act (FMLA) is a federal statute that grants employees the right to take a temporary leave of absence for medical reasons or for military deployment.
 The state of California has a similar law called the California Family Rights Act, which provides comparable protections.
 The FMLA also prohibits employers from retaliating against workers who legally exercise these rights.

 If you believe your employment rights under the FMLA have been violated, it is highly recommended that you discuss your situation with an experienced employment law attorney at K2 Employment Law.
-Our firm represents workers in and around the San Fernando Valley in all issues pertaining to their legal rights under state and federal employment laws.
+Our California employment law firm represents workers in and around the San Fernando Valley in all issues pertaining to their legal rights under state and federal employment laws.
 We have worked on both sides of these issues, representing employers as well as employees, which has given us a deep understanding of how to defend against large companies.
 Our firm now handles cases for employees only.

 Contact us at (800) 590-7674 for a free, initial case evaluation with a Northridge Family & Medical Leave Act attorney.